 Women in Self-Employment

-Wednesday 28th October will see LUSU Enterprise Unit Create hold an event called ‘Enterprise in Heels’ for women considering self-employment.
+Lancaster University Student Union Enterprise Unit Create held an event called ‘Enterprise in Heels’ for women considering self-employment.

-The event, which runs from 3pm to 6pm in IAS room 2 (opposite Bowland North), will include talks and workshops from extremely successful female entrepreneurs and business women.
-These include:
+The event included talks and workshops from extremely successful female entrepreneurs and business women.

-• A key note speech by Jane Kenyon, a serial entrepreneur of the ‘Well Heeled Divas’ - a brand inspiring and empowering 1 million women to step up to entrepreneurship, leadership and wealth contribution.
+• Jane Kenyon, a serial entrepreneur of the ‘Well Heeled Divas’ - a brand inspiring and empowering 1 million women to step up to entrepreneurship, leadership and wealth contribution.

 • An assertiveness and confidence workshop with Sarah Perris and Merryn Myatt of Perris-Myatt - a company specializing in communications for big organizations.

 • A business planning and finances workshop with Joyce Tombs and Rachel Marsdin of Moore & Smalley - Lancashire and Cumbria based Chartered accountants and business advisors.

 Create aims to help aspiring entrepreneurs to turn their ideas into reality and have had several successful applicants.